ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 ```
 {: codeblock}

-You should see two namespaces:
+You should see two namespaces listed starting with `sn-labs`:

-- `sn-labs-staging-<username>`: This is a namespace just for you.
+- The first one with your user name is a namespace just for you.
 You have full _read_ and _write_ access to this namespace.
-- `sn-labsassets`: This is a shared namespace you only have _read_ access to.
+- The second one is a shared namespace you only have _read_ access to.

 3. Ensure that you are targeting the `us-south` region where these namespaces reside as you saw in the output of the `ibmcloud target` command.
 ```